ericlathrop/html5-gamepad/README.md

 # supported gamepads

-If a controller is not listed below, it uses the mapping for the Logitech Gamepad F310 on Firefox, which may or may not work.
-Additional mappings can be added to [mappings.json](mappings.json).
+If a controller is not listed below, it uses the mapping for the Xbox 360 gamepad on Chrome, which may or may not work.
+Additional mappings can be added to [mappings/index.js](mappings/index.js).

 * Logitech Gamepad F310
-* Sony PlayStation 4
+* Microsoft Xbox 360
 * Microsoft Xbox One
-* Microsoft Xbox 360
+* Sony PlayStation 4

 # `axis(axis)`